jrblevin/markdown-mode/README.md

     A representative program is the Mac app [Marked 2][], a live-updating Markdown previewer which can be [called from a simple shell script](https://jblevins.org/log/marked-2-command).
+    This variable can also be a function; in this case `markdown-open` will call it without arguments to preview the current buffer.

   * `markdown-hr-strings` - list of strings to use when inserting horizontal rules.
 Different strings will not be distinguished